 List of times you need to bring when doing a used car pre-purchase inspection.

-Whether you are inspecting a used Mercedes-Benz or any other car there are a few things that you should take with you which we have listed below.
+The items in this list are a must if you plan to check out a car hour away from home.
+Whether you are inspecting a used Mercedes-Benz or any other car, there are a few things you should take with you, which we have listed below.

 Jack and Stands– You will most likely want to inspect the car carefully and look underneath for oil leaks or hidden problems.
-You may want to jack up the car on the front to check suspension and steering components.
-Not everyone every car buyer does such a detail used car inspection.
+You may want to jack up the car on the front to check the suspension and steering components.
+Not everyone every car buyer does such a detailed used car inspection.
 If you plan to get under the car, make sure to secure the car with jack stands.
 Don’t get under the car if you don’t have jack stands underneath.

 Rags – This is obvious but we just put it on this list as a reminder.
 You will check the engine, transmission, brake, and power steering levels and condition.
 Bring with you a couple of rags because you will need them.

 Insurance Policy – Let’s say you decide to buy a car.
 How are you going to drive it back?
 You should bring the insurance card even if it still has the info from your other car.
 Most insurance companies will cover a car that you just purchased.
 To be sure, check with your car insurance.
 Or call your insurance company right after your purchase and add the car you bought to your insurance policy.
 All they need is the VIN.
 If you get pulled over, you will have insurance coverage to show to a police officer.

 Diagnostic Scanner – The majority of the car buyers never bring an OBD-II code reader with them but doesn’t mean you shouldn’t.
 These little scanners will tell you a lot about the car.
 They will tell you if there are any problems with the engine, retrieve fault codes and see if the car is ready to be taken for emission inspection.
 These scanners are very easy to use and come in handy.